pranaykumarkgp/jio_product_device_2019/q1/README.md

 What is the population of India?<br>

 A query for the string 'population of' gives:

 What is the population of Indonesia?<br>
 What is the population of India?<br>

+A query for the string 'what is' gives:

+What is the population of Indonesia?<br>
+What is the population of India?<br>